Senior Site Reliability Engineer Promotion

 Recently I announced my promotion to Senior SRE at Worktango.
 The promotion was one that I had been *working* on for over a year.
 When I first joined Worktango in October 2022 I said to my manager that I had the goal of being promoted to Senior SRE by May 1 2023 – my 5 years in tech.
 One of the primary blockers to this was that the team was intending to grow including adding a junior engineer I would be able to mentor once up to speed.
 This did not happen as on December 1 2022 Worktango did a layoff.
 During this layoff the SRE team was not impacted in numbers however our promised junior engineer was cut.

-Come the fall of 2023 things changed a bit to enable me to get towards the promotion I wanted and in late November I started to push the idea of it since I had decided if I could not reach it due to company limitations by May 1 2024 (6 years in tech) I was going to switch companies to enable me to advance in my career.
+Come the fall of 2023 things changed a bit to enable me to get towards the promotion I wanted and in late November I started to push the idea of it since I had decided if I could not reach it due to company limitations by May 1 2024, I was going to switch companies to enable me to advance in my career.
 Not something I wanted to do however it was something I felt I had no choice but to do for my own good.

 Learnings